Double-twisted surface spectrum from hybridized Majorana Kramers pairs and wallpaper fermions: Surface states for the other pair potentials

 \subsection{Comparison with surface states for each pair potential}

 As shown in Fig.~\ref{fig:all}\hyperref[fig:wp_mirror]{(a)}, for the $\Delta_1$ pairing, which corresponds to $s$-wave superconductivity, both bulk states and wallpaper fermions are fully gapped.
-For the $\Delta_2$ pairing [Fig.~\ref{fig:all}\hyperref[fig:wp_mirror]{(b)}], symmetry-protected line nodes exist on the bulk (110) plane, and therefore no superconducting gap opens in the bulk spectrum along the $\bar{\Gamma}\M$ direction.
-In addition, we confirm that Majorana Kramers pairs protected by $W[C_{2\mathrm{z}}]$ do not appear.
-In contrast, for the $\Delta_4$ pairings [Fig.~\ref{fig:all}\hyperref[fig:wp_mirror]{(d)}], a superconducting gap opens in both the bulk and surface states, and Majorana Kramers pairs emerge at the $\M$ point (see Appendix~\ref{app:Delta4}).
+For the $\Delta_2$ pairing [Fig.~\ref{fig:all}\hyperref[fig:wp_mirror]{(b)}], symmetry-protected line nodes exist on the diagonal plane ($\kx=\ky$) in the bulk Brillouin zone, and therefore no superconducting gap opens in the projected bulk spectrum along the $\bar{\Gamma}\M$ direction.
+In addition, we confirm that Majorana Kramers pairs protected by $W[C_{2\mathrm{z}}]$ do not appear at the $\M$ point.
+In contrast, for the $\Delta_4$ pairing [Fig.~\ref{fig:all}\hyperref[fig:wp_mirror]{(d)}], a superconducting gap opens in both the bulk and surface states, and Majorana Kramers pairs emerge at the $\M$ point (see Appendix~\ref{app:Delta4}).
 From these results, we find that hybridization between double Majorana Kramers pairs and wallpaper fermions occurs only for the $\Delta_3$ pairing.